 - Java actions

-Initial experiment setup — The code executed on experiment setup.
+Initial experiment setup — The code that is executed on the experiment setup.

-Before each experiment run — The code executed before each simulation run.
+Before each experiment run — The code that is executed before each simulation run.

-Before simulation run — The code executed before simulation run.
-This code is run on setup of the model.
+Before simulation run — The code that is executed before the simulation run.
+This code is run on the setup of the model.
 At this moment the top-level agent of the model is already created, but the model is not started yet.
 You may perform here some actions with elements of the top-level agent, e.g assign actual parameter values here.

-After simulation run — The code executed after simulation run.
-This code is executed when simulation engine finishes the model execution (Engine.finished() function is called).
+After simulation run — The code that is executed after the simulation run.
+This code is executed when the simulation engine finishes the model execution (the Engine.finished() function is called).
 This code is not executed when you stop your model by clicking the Terminate execution button.

-After iteration — The code executed after iteration run.
+After iteration — The code that is executed after the iteration run.

-After experiment — The code executed after experiment run.
+After experiment — The code that is executed after the experiment run.

 - Advanced Java

 Imports section — import statements needed for correct compilation of the experiment class’ code.
 When Java code is generated, these statements are inserted before the definition of the Java class.